How to Foam Roll Your Quads

 On the other hand, foam rolling breaks down damaged muscle tissue so that your body can naturally heal at a faster rate.
 And the best part is, you can do it without warming up beforehand.
-When done properly (which we’ll show you how), foam rolling your quads stimulates myofascial release to actively reduce soreness in just minutes.
+When done properly (we’ll show you how), foam rolling your quads stimulates myofascial release to actively reduce soreness in just minutes.

 What is myofascial release?

 Myofascial release is a massage therapy technique that involves applying pressure to trigger points (knots) on certain muscles in order to relieve tension and reduce soreness.
 Though it’s usually performed by a massage therapist, the Rolflex foam roller breaks down the connective myofascial tissue that surrounds the muscle and is the primary cause of tight, sore muscles.

 Physiology: the structure and function of your quad muscles

 Before we get into the technique, let’s break down what the “quads” actually are.
 As the name suggests, the quadriceps are a group of four muscles that sit on the anterior (front) of your thigh between your hips and knees.